Last reviewed on 28th August 2023 by Martin Alexander (Mortgage Advisor)

 Applying for a commercial buy to let usually involves specialist advice.
 This is for a number of reasons, but mainly because commercial mortgages are considered to be a specialist type of finance.

-It’s advised to speak to an advisor that can give you a budget to work towards before beginning your search for commercial property.
+It’s advised to speak to an advisor who can give you a budget to work towards before beginning your search for commercial property.

 Find a suitable commercial lender

 You’ll need to first find a suitable lender.
 Some lenders may be more risk-averse towards lending on more specific types of commercial properties.
 You’d need to understand your lender’s criteria and make sure that they’re suitable for the property you wish to buy.
 Having an advisor on board can make this part of the process a lot easier.

 Will the property generate enough rent?

 Commercial lenders will need to be sure that your property will generate enough income to cover the mortgage.
 Regular buy to let stress tests are usually around 125% but for a commercial buy to let, this can be as much as 145%.
 As a result, you’ll need to be sure that the building will fetch enough rent each month to cover at least 145% of the mortgage payments.

 Do you already have a commercial tenant?

 Having a commercial tenant already leasing the premises can improve your mortgage chances.
 This is particularly true when you have an established tenant such as a large corporate client.
 You can still get a commercial buy to let mortgage on an empty property, but it certainly helps if the property is already generating an income.

 If there’s already a tenant in place, lenders will also assess your commercial lease.
 We’ll look at commercial leases further down the article.

 Applying for the mortgage